lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script list files in long format
+this script list files in long format and id